sbidy/wiz_light/README.md

 ![Lint](https://github.com/sbidy/wiz_light/workflows/Lint/badge.svg) ![Pylint](https://github.com/sbidy/wiz_light/workflows/Pylint/badge.svg)

-# :bulb: wiz_light - V 0.3
+# :bulb: wiz_light - V 0.3.1

-## :warning: There are issues in the 0.3 - please use only for testing!
-I'm working on a fix!

 ## :muscle: Change Log
 This version represents the current pull from HASS core with some additional improvements.

-- ISSUE: There is an issue with the startup if the bulb are physically offline.
-Please start the V0.3 with hhe bulbs online. see #98
+- **ISSUE:** Bulbs with "brightness only" may have problems with the 0.3.1 and 0.3.
+I'm working on it!!
 - Working ConfigFlow: Now the bulbs can be configured via UI
 - Devices Registration: The Bulb now shows up as "Light" device
 - [BETA] The colors now "correct" regarding the HS to RGB-CW conversation in the WiZ app.
 Thanks to @brettonw for incredible work!(should be tested with non-RGB and non-Kelvin bulbs!! )